Pashman Stein Walder Hayden P.C. Named New Jersey Law Journal’s Law Firm of the Year 2023*

 Comprehensive Counsel for Cannabis Industry Clients

-Our clients include medical marijuana operators in New Jersey; adult-use operators from other states; businesses and entrepreneurs seeking to enter various sectors of the cannabis/CBD /hemp market in New Jersey and New York, including retailers, growers, cultivators, processors, and distributors; ancillary service providers; and employers and individuals impacted by the effect of cannabis use.
-In addition, we represent health care professionals, patients, medical practices, and other entities regarding compliance with New Jersey’s medical marijuana laws.
+Our clients include adult-use and medical marijuana cannabis operators throughout the US; hemp cultivators and hemp product manufacturers, including hemp beverages, and distributors, and businesses and entrepreneurs seeking to enter various sectors of the cannabis and hemp markets.
+In addition, we represent health care professionals, patients, medical practices, and other entities regarding compliance with medical marijuana laws.

 Our attorneys have substantial experience assisting established operators in the cannabis industry, as well as guiding companies and entrepreneurs seeking to enter the industry through the licensing application process.